-“We understand that a lot of older people are now working longer and more than ever before.
-The introduction of the Senior Saver Card is a way to say thanks to these individuals by easing the financial burden,” Mrs Davies added.
+“We understand a lot of people are working longer and retiring later.
+The introduction of the Senior Savers Card is a way for the NSW Government to give back to these individuals for their tireless contribution,” Mrs Davies said.

 For more information please download our FAQ document here.